 - Community service hours

-No matter what kind of probation violation situation you face, it is a serious legal matter and you should seek an experienced Stamford probation violation defense attorney to review your case and put together a powerful, forceful defense to the allegations against you.
-At the Law Offices of Allan F. Friedman we have 25 years of Courtroom experience defending Stamford probation violation cases.
+No matter what kind of probation violation situation you face, it is a serious legal matter, and you should seek an experienced Connecticut probation violation defense attorney to review your case and put together a powerful, forceful defense to the allegations against you.
+Attorney Allan F. Friedman has over 30 years of experience defending probation violation cases.

 There are two general varieties of probation violations:

 This kind of probation violation is based upon not following the standard or special conditions of probation in your case or for missing an appointment with your probation officer, for example.
 Let's face it, with so many rules and regulations to follow it is easy to overlook something and find yourself facing a technical probation violation that you did not intend to commit.
 We have seen our client's charged with technical violations for leaving the state without permission, for failure to pay restitution, for not going to counseling or substance abuse treatment as required or for having contact with the victim and many other reasons.
 The main point of a technical violation is in some way you have violated the terms of your probation.
 Your probation officer then decided to file for a warrant for your arrest.

 A technical probation violation can result in having to argue your case before a judge and do some strong convincing why you should be given another opportunity to remain on probation and not placed in jail.
 Depending on the nature of your technical violation, often having an experienced probation violation defense attorney working to argue your case can get you a second chance to get back on probation and avoid having to serve time in jail.
 If you have been charged with a technical probation violation, it is essential that you address the matter very seriously as all probation violation cases have the potential rick of incarceration.